 As well as vast open areas to enjoy, including Germany’s oldest botanical garden containing around 7,000 different species and one of Europe’s most modern zoos, the Bach Archive is an institute researching and documenting the life and work of Baroque musician Johann Sebastian Bach, who lived in the city for 27 years before his death.

 Leipzig/Halle Airport primarily serves European and domestic destinations.
-Travellers from further afield will likely have to connect in international hubs such as London, Istanbul or Zurich, while frequent internal connecting flights are also available from major international airports such as Cologne/Bonn, Dusseldorf, Frankfurt and Munich.
+Travellers from further afield will likely have to connect through international hubs, while frequent internal connecting flights are also available from major international airports such as Cologne/Bonn, Dusseldorf, Frankfurt and Munich.
 German high-speed ICE trains also run frequent services between Berlin and Munich with a stop in Leipzig, making Berlin only an hour away.
 There are also direct connections from Frankfurt Airport.

 Getting to the Red Bull Arena